soil-initiative/stacks/proposals/stacks/Overview.md

 There are a number of control-flow patterns that go beyond the classic "last-in first-out" form.
 Coroutining, iterators based on yield, asynchronous I/O and, more exotically, delimited continuations, are all examples of non-linear control flow.
-These patterns are becoming increasingly important in programming languages.
+These patterns are becoming increasingly important in applications that are intended to be dynamically responsive.

 While it is possible to emulate many of these control-flow patterns using standard core WASM features, there is significant cost in doing so &mdash; in terms of run-time efficiency, code size, and composability.